Another Busy Week in Raleigh

 Bobby Flay Throwdown Reruns

-For those who missed the Raleigh episode of Throwdown With Bobby Flay, be sure to set your DVR to record the reshowing at 9:30pm and 12:30am tonight on Food Network. features Flay competing against local pitmaster Ed Mitchell in a BBQ Ribs throwdown.
+For those who missed the Raleigh episode of Throwdown With Bobby Flay, be sure to set your DVR to record the reshowing at 9:30pm and 12:30am tonight on Food Network.
+The episode features Flay competing against local pitmaster Ed Mitchell in a BBQ Ribs throwdown.